 Needless to say, i’m amazed.
 And all smiles.

 The Upside Of Down by Chris August

 Westgate has been under siege but it feels as though the city of Nairobi has been under siege.

-But praise be to ELOHIM – our Warrior, our Ally, our Friend – who’s given us beauty for ashes… The beauty of a people on bended knee for the freedom of captives inside.
+But for God, Elohim – our Warrior, our Ally, our Friend – who’s given us beauty for ashes… The beauty of a people on bended knee for the freedom of captives inside.
 The beauty of Asian mothers feeding their black Kenyan sons as they retreat to find rest from the front lines.
-The beauty of the poor man queuing to donate blood to his rich neighbour.
+The beauty of the poor man queuing to donate blood to his rich neighbor.
 The beauty of warriors from a far away nation running to fight beside us in a battle against terror.
 The beauty of a people re-awakened to what is Right and Just.
 A people re-awakened to their true strength in unity.

 And in all this, I have seen The Upside of Down.